yacinehechmi/YellowScraper/README.md

 - The program is devided into two main categories of classes:
   1. Data classes(check utils.dataclasses):
   These are responsible for storing and transforming the data to the appropriate format
   2. Behavior classes (check utils): as the name suggest these are responsible for the logic or the behavior of a particular part of the program
     - Fetch: for asynchronously requesting yellowpages.com server for html data
-    - Parse: for parsing the html data and passing it to the dataclasses
+    - Parse: for parsing the html data and passing it to the dataclasses (some of the parsing of nested elements also is happening in these classes)
     - Queries: for different database communications that are done in order to store the data in the database, these operations are create database, create tables, upsert into tables, and select from tables.
     - You can find the sql queries in sql.queries